hughsyx/pycorr/v1.0/README.md

 - retrieve waveforms from FDSN-webservices and/or personal archive
 - basic processing "on the fly": decimation, sensor response, gaps ...
 - possible (pre-) processing before correlation
-- xcorr
+- xcorr with flexible parameters for optimized tomography and/or monitoring applications
-- tensor rotation
+- tensor rotation to retrieve RT information
-- and more ...
+- Basic toolbox to extract and plot correlations results from large output

 # recommended install